 The sign of the extensive margin effect $\frac{\partial \alpha^L}{\partial r}$ depends also on the elasticity of the capital stock with respect to the interest rate, which governs the strength of the pecuniary externality.
-In the extreme case where aggregate capital is fixed $(\frac{\partial K}{\partial r} = 0)$, only returns adjust to clear the market30 and we can see from Equation (32) that the cutoff must rise when rates fall.
+In the extreme case where aggregate capital is fixed $\left(\frac{\partial K}{\partial r} = 0\right)$ , only returns adjust to clear the market and we can see from Equation (32) that the cut-off must rise when rates fall.
 Since a fall in the cost of funding allows more leverage from the more risk-taking intermediaries, then it must be that the (previously) marginal intermediary no longer holds capital and returns will fall enough to price it out.
 In this case, there will always be a trade-off between increased investment and financial stability.
 Housing markets where the supply of capital is relatively inelastic are a possible example of such a case.
-In the polar extreme case where aggregate capital is infinitely elastic31, a decrease in the cost of funding can only lead to entry as the (previously) marginal intermediary will now make positive profits.
+In the polar extreme case where aggregate capital is infinitely elastic, a decrease in the cost of funding can only lead to entry as the (previously) marginal intermediary will now make positive profits.
 The cut-off falls and there is no trade-off.
 In intermediate cases, the strength of the intensive margin effect will be the main determining factor.
 The stronger is this effect (i.e. the more leverage increases following a fall in interest rates or the more interest-elastic the intermediaries are), the more likely a trade-off will be present.
-As stated in Proposition 3.2, leverage is more responsive when the level of interest rates is low and for intermediaries with looser VaR constraints.
-Hence, as shown in Figure 5, when interest rates fall from high to medium to low, balance sheets become more heterogeneous in size and the difference between the most leveraged and the least leveraged intermediary rises.
-We highlight the following properties of our model:

-30In this case, the price of capital will adjust as it is no longer pinned down by the investment technology.
+30. In this case, the price of capital will adjust as it is no longer pinned down by the investment technology.
 For recent macroeconomic models in which extensive and intensive margin have interesting interactions (albeit in very different contexts) see Martin and Ventura (2015) and Bergin and Corsetti (2015).